RedEye-Developers/starfall.nvim/README.md

-# ✨ starfall.nvim
+# ✨ Starfall.nvim

-A tiny, beautiful ambient animation plugin for Neovim: soft twinkling stars drift and shimmer in the empty space around your code, and shooting stars occasionally streak down the window leaving a fading trail.
+A tiny, beautiful ambient animation plugin for neovim: soft twinkling stars drift and shimmer in the empty space around your code, and shooting stars occasionally streak down the window leaving a fading trail.